xxllexx/babel-plugin-pattern-matching/README.md

 [] //empty array
 [x, y] //array with one or more elements
+[x, y, ...ys] //array with two or more elements
-[x, y, ...ys] //array with two or more elements all&[x, y] //array with two or more elements, resulting function will receive additional argument 'all' equal to whole array ([x, y, ...ys], [x]) //two arguments as array, where first length >= 2, second >= 1
+[_, y, ...ys] //array with two or more elements, first one will be skiped all&[x, y] //array with two or more elements, resulting function will receive additional argument 'all' equal to whole array ([x, y, ...ys], [x]) //two arguments as array, where first length >= 2, second >= 1
 ```